tiberlab/tibercad/manual/Sphinx/Complete/modules/Elasticity.rst

 Custom
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-``Custom`` imposes a general  boundary  condition by means of the matrix and vector constrain H and R respectively, which are  related to the displacement by means of  :math:`Hu=R`.
+``Custom`` imposes a general  boundary  condition by means of the matrix and vector constraint H and R respectively, which are  related to the displacement by means of  :math:`Hu=R`.

 Example::